pourmalek/CovidVisualizedGlobal/Variable name structure.md

 * Positions 17-19: V??: Version of the model in component study (see details below)

-Version of the model in component study is the only part that is fixed within each component study in this review.
+Version of the model in component study is the only part that is fixed within each component study in this review , within each update.
+That is not the case within [longitudinal](https://github.com/pourmalek/globalcovid/tree/main/longitudinal) assessment.

 The example primary variable name, TotDeaMeRaA01S00V03, denotes Total Deaths, mean, raw, DELPHI, single scenario, model version 3.